jay-rivard/candle-shop/README.md

 	*** WEBSITE IS NOT CROSS BROWSER COMPATIBLE - LARGELY INCOMPATIBLE WITH SAFARI, MINOR SIZING ERRORS WITH CHROME ***

 The assignment this website was made for was split into 3 parts: HTML/CSS, JAVASCRIPT, PHP/DB.
-Accordingly, I have three versions of the website in different stages of development - the first was not included.
+Accordingly, I have three versions of the website in different stages of development.
+The included code/deployment is a simple static version of the website.

 	The 'static' version contains no database connection and runs solely on Javascript.
 	An array of JS objects is used to represent the data that would be used.